NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Stakeholder Engagement

-Primary stakeholder engagement will be through participation in the NRSP12 activities (e.g. research synthesis and acceleration activities (RSAAs), professional development activities, integrated research networks, and the data hub).
-The IRN leads will engage the research community through existing professional connections, the researchers who have provided letters of commitment in Appendix 2, through relevant professional societies and their meetings (e.g. American Ecological Engineering Society) as well as through regional AES networks.
-We will leverage our practitioner connections (e.g. National Urban Extension Leaders, National League of Cities, Landscape Architecture Foundation) to incorporate them into IRNs and project activities; thereby connecting researchers and communities to identify and prioritize research that is important to both, and then elevate those issues for collaborative problem solving, program development and dissemination of results and products.
+Primary stakeholder engagement will be through participation in the NRSP12 activities (i.e., RSAAs, IRNs, and the data hub).
+The IRN leads will engage the research community through existing professional connections, the researchers who have provided letters of commitment in Appendix 2, relevant professional societies and their meetings (e.g., American Ecological Engineering Society), and regional SAES networks.
+We will leverage our practitioner connections (e.g., NUEL, NLC, Landscape Architecture Foundation) to incorporate them into IRNs and project activities, thereby connecting researchers and communities to identify and prioritize research that is important to both, and then elevate those issues for collaborative problem solving, program development and dissemination of results and products.
 This approach will ensure an on-going feedback loop of evaluating NRSP activities, how they are being used by stakeholders, and how they are supporting researchers’ needs.

-NUREC has established Knowledge and Practice Networks for the Built Environment and Urban Agriculture and Food Systems with established engagement with relevant stakeholders (e.g. the Built Environment Rx: web series [44] engaged 285 individuals during the first 4 events: https://nurec.extension.org/portfolio-item/built-environment-rx-series/).
-NUREC will leverage these existing engagement activities to promote NRSP12 opportunities and track engagement
+NUREC has established Knowledge and Practice Networks for the Built Environment and Urban Food Resilience by engaging relevant stakeholders (e.g., the Built Environment Rx: web series [44] engaged 285 individuals during the first 4 events: https://nurec.extension.org/portfolio-item/built-environment-rx-series/).
+NUREC will leverage these existing activities to promote NRSP12 opportunities and track engagement.

-NUREC has established a customer relationship management (CRM) system with currently over 1,700 researchers, policy makers, practitioners, industry members and use it to actively engage with and track engagement in activities.
+NUREC has established a customer relationship management (CRM) system with currently over 1,700 researchers, policy makers, practitioners, and industry members, using it to actively track engagement in activities.
 NUREC will use this CRM to build and track stakeholder engagement with NRSP activities.
-NUREC will incorporate NRS12 into their website (http://nurec.extension.org), directly connect to the Data Hub elements housed on the CARE website in a seamless fashion, and showcase NRSP activities, products, and accomplishments.
+NUREC will incorporate NRSP12 into their website (http://nurec.extension.org), directly connecting the Data Hub elements housed on the CARES website in a seamless fashion and showcasing NRSP activities, products, and accomplishments.
+NUREC and CARES are in the final stages of launching a urban data portal similar in function to the propose Data Hub for NUREC member institutions.

 Measuring Accomplishments and Impacts

 Evaluation and accountability: NRSP12 will bring a holistic evaluation framework to bear that supports integrated tracking (participation, datasets contributed or used, collaborations formed, outputs, stakeholder use cases) and a mid-term external review to ensure the support functions are effective and responsive.
-The evaluation plan is designed to monitor progress toward three primary outcomes: fostering national and cross-institutional research collaboration, improving the quality and accessibility of urban ecosystem and agriculture data, and accelerating the development and dissemination of high-quality research.
-See Appendix 3: Evaluation Plan Overview for additional detail
+The evaluation plan is designed to monitor progress toward three primary outcomes: fostering national and cross-institutional research collaboration, improving the quality and accessibility of urban agriculture and ecosystem services data, and accelerating the development and dissemination of high-quality research.
+See Appendix 3 for the complete evaluation plan

 To measure these outcomes, the plan integrates process evaluation (ongoing monitoring) and summative evaluation (mid-term and final assessments).